mtlynch/mtlynch.io/_pages/book-reports.md

 hide_signup: true
 ---

 I try to read as much as possible.
-When I saw that Derek Sivers [keeps public notes](https://sivers.org/book) of all his reading, it inspired me to do the same.
+This is a way for me to share what I've been reading and forces me to think more deliberately about what I take from each book.
+Derek Sivers' [keeps public book notes](https://sivers.org/book) provided strong inspiration for these reports.

 ---